Jasper Avenue: Route description

 Jasper Avenue begins at 125 Street in the community of Westmount as a local residential street.
 One block to the east, 124 Street turns east and becomes Jasper Avenue, which functions as its unofficial western terminus, with 102 Avenue taking over as the main east–west artery to west Edmonton.
-Jasper Avenue passes the community of Oliver through mixed retail and high density residential.
-East of 109 Street, Jasper Avenue passes through the downtown core and is home to many of Edmonton's oldest heritage buildings (for example the Hotel Macdonald) and some of Edmonton's tallest office towers, including Canadian Western Bank Place and Scotia Place.
+Jasper Avenue passes the community of Wîhkwêntôwin through mixed retail and high density residential.
+East of 109 Street, Jasper Avenue passes through the downtown core and is home to many of Edmonton's oldest heritage buildings (for example the Hotel Macdonald) and some of Edmonton's tallest office towers, including Canadian Western Bank Place and Rice Howard Place.
 East of 97 Street, Jasper Avenue departs from both the downtown core and the 101 Avenue alignment, running northeast along the North Saskatchewan River valley through the community of Boyle Street.
+On the Latta Bridge it passes over the Latta Ravine, between 91 and 90 Streets.
 At 82 Street, the roadway turns north; however Jasper Avenue continues east as a local residential street through the community of Cromdale, ending at 77 Street.
 The Jasper West area (west of 97 Street) is one of the major retail, living, commercial, and entertainment districts of the city.